ajasir/hadoop-video-streaming/PITCHME.md

 <hr>
 - To access the mounted FUSE system and load content from video files
 - Streaming video content depends on the video format
-- For mp4 video, we can H264 Streaming Module an Apache plugin, which enables adaptive streaming
+- For mp4 video, we can use **H264 Streaming Module**, an apache plugin, which enables adaptive streaming

 #HSLIDE
 ###### Unresolved Challenges
 <hr>
 - Finding streaming codec for **.AVI** format
-- Testing the video streaming in test cluster.
+- Testing the video streaming in cluster
--

 #HSLIDE
 ###### Conclusion
 <hr>